Laughter in Paradise: Production

 This was Hepburn's first professional appearance on film (save for a brief role in a 1948 Dutch film entitled Dutch in Seven Lessons and a bit part in 1951's One Wild Oat), with her two scenes as a cigarette girl totalling 43 seconds.
 They were recreated by Jennifer Love Hewitt in the 2000 biopic The Audrey Hepburn Story.
 Anthony Steel also has a small role.

-The film editor Giulio Zampi would go on to produce the 1970 remake Some Will, Some Won't.
+The film's editor Giulio Zampi would go on to produce the 1970 remake Some Will, Some Won't.

 Reception

+Box office

 Laughter in Paradise was the fourth most popular film at the British box-office in 1951.

+Critical

+The Monthly Film Bulletin wrote: "As a whole, although the script contains some genuinely amusing ideas, neither script writers nor director have achieved the pace, invention and style of high comedy.
+The flatness of the handling is particularly apparent in the two weakest episodes, which are only saved from banality by being cut into short scenes, thanks to the simultaneous narrative method.
+Many of the players are given opportunities only for conventional performances of the caricature type, such as Joyce Grenfell's schoolgirlish, overdone A.T.S. officer, Ronald Adam's pompous bank manager, and Leslie Dwyer's comic police sergeant.
+But the film owes most of its humour to two good performances: George Cole is restrained and amusing as the bank clerk; Alistair Sim is rich, outsize and comic as the writer."

 The New York Times in November 1951 called the film a "merely pleasant, not especially surprising, comedy".

-In modern reviews, the Radio Times, David Parkinson gave the film four out of five stars, and praised the "fantastic performance of Alastair Sim as the henpecked thriller writer", adding, "the scene in which he tries to shoplift is one of the funniest in a career overladen with choice comic moments," while Britmovie called the film "a sure-fire British comedy that's sprightly execution doesn’t leave many dull moments."
+In modern reviews, the Radio Times, David Parkinson gave the film four out of five stars, and praised the "fantastic performance of Alastair Sim as the henpecked thriller writer", adding, "the scene in which he tries to shoplift is one of the funniest in a career overladen with choice comic moments."

+Britmovie called the film "a sure-fire British comedy that's sprightly execution doesn’t leave many dull moments."